Julian Jootaek Kim: The Phantom of the Opera

-Having established a successful career in the operatic realm, the expansion into musical theater came as a surprising development to the general public, yet was anticipated by his fans.
-His maiden venture in the musical domain saw him assume the role of the Phantom in Andrew Lloyd Webber's The Phantom of the Opera in Korea in 2023.
-Given the Phantom's vocal requirements, which could encompass operatic or legit high baritone styles, this debut role proved optimal for him.
+Julian Kim's first musical role was the Phantom in Andrew Lloyd Webber's The Phantom of the Opera in Korea in 2023.
 In the critique of the Busan performance, it was noted that 'Julian Kim presented a new appearance through his first musical, The Phantom of the Opera.
 He captured the Phantom's intense fixation on Christine and portrayed the character's madness effectively with his explosive vocal presence and compelling energy that filled the venue,' and 'Baritone Julian Jootaek Kim, venturing into a musical for the first time, captivated audiences from his initial performance with his rich voice.
 Known as the 'Eastern Cappuccilli' for his numerous opera performances in Europe, he demonstrated dynamic vocal prowess that suited the role of the gifted musician in The Phantom of the Opera.'

-Furthermore, Kim mentioned ahead of the Seoul performance, 'I am trying to express myself by treating Christine as my possession and using her to complete my music as a means, and feeling emotions as I go along.'
 Praise for his vocal abilities continued with each performance in Seoul.
 'Undoubtedly, he demonstrated a singing ability that rivals any Phantom on any stage in the world...
 Few Phantoms adequately convince the audience of Christine's fainting on stage.
 However, Julian Kim delivered a flawless 'The Music of the Night' that could make not only Christine but also the audience faint.'
-He delivered the musically-correct 'The Music of the Night,' sometimes using minimal embellishments to express nuances in the lyrics.
-Additionally, his dedication to his craft and collaborative learning experiences with former and present Phantoms, including his mentor Cho Seung-woo, were acknowledged as contributing factors to his portrayal of the Phantom.
 In the critique of the performance, particular emphasis was placed on Kim's transformation during the second act, starting from the number 'The Point of No Return.'
 Initially embodying the obsessive and explosive Phantom, Kim's evolution in acting was highlighted, transitioning from a character consumed by obsession to one who gradually discovers feelings of love.
-This change in portrayal was particularly notable after a year of performances, where his interpretation deepened, resulting in a more nuanced and heartfelt depiction of the character.
-Kim delivered a commanding portrayal of the Phantom, earning him the Best New Male Artist Award at The 8th Korea Musical Awards, a recognition bestowed upon actors who made their debut in Korean musical theaters within the past three years.
+Kim delivered a commanding portrayal of the Phantom, earning him the Best New Male Artist Award at the 8th Korea Musical Awards, a recognition bestowed upon actors who made their debut in Korean musical theaters within the past three years.

 Kim is frequently invited to perform during national ceremonies in Korea and at ceremonial concerts in both Italy and Korea.